waiting-for-dev/warden-jwt_auth/README.md

 end
 ```

-**Important:** You are encouraged to use a dedicated secret different than others in use in your application.
+**Important:** You are encouraged to use a dedicated secret key, different than others in use in your application.
 If several components share the same secret key, chances that a vulnerability in one of them has a wider impact increase.
 Also, never share your secrets pushing it to a remote repository, you are better off using an environment variable like in the example.

 Currently, HS256 algorithm is the one in use.

 ### Warden scopes configuration

-You have to map the warden scopes that will be authenticatables through JWT, with the user repositories from where these scope user records can be fetched.
+You have to map the warden scopes that will be authenticatable through JWT, with the user repositories from where these scope user records can be fetched.

 For instance: